vtsMwlyn/zenbu-kaemasu-olshop/README.md

 - categories table, to to store product categories available in this web application which currently are fashion, electronics, tools, healthcares, food & beverages, gadget, and kitchen.
 - products table, to store a product's detail data.
 - user_details table, to store other user's detail data.
-- product_categories table, to connect products and categories as implementation of many-to-many relationship.
+- product_category table, to connect products and categories as implementation of many-to-many relationship.
 - carts table, to connect users and products where the products are added to the users cart.
 This is also an implementation of many-to-many relationship between them.
 - wishlists table, to connect users and products where the products are added to the users wishlist.
 This is also an implementation of many-to-many relationship between them.